Stable Linear Subspace Identification: A Machine Learning Approach: A Short Introduction to SIMBa

 \subsection{Optimization problem}

 SIMBa minimizes the multi-step-ahead prediction error:

 where $Z\in\mathcal{D}_{\textit{train}}$ is a randomly sampled batch of trajectories, naturally handling the case where multiple training trajectories are provided, and $\mathcal{L}_\textit{train}$ is the training loss.
 Note that, if $x_0$ is known, \texttt{learn\_x0} can be disabled.
-Finally, $m_k^{(s)}$ is a binary variable, defaulting to one, that can be used in two ways.
+Finally, $m_k^{(s)}$ is a binary variable defaulting to one, where the superscript $(s)$ stands for the sampled trajectory and the subscript $k$ for the time step, that can be used in two ways.
 First, $m_k^{(s)}=0$ if $y^{(s)}(k)$ does not exist in the data, giving SIMBa a natural means to deal with missing values.
 Second $m_k^{(s)}=0$ with probability $0\leq p<1$, where $p$ is controlled through the \texttt{dropout} parameter, which is used to regularize the training procedure.
 This avoids overfitting the training data by randomly dropping points along the trajectories and might also provide empirical robustness to outliers present in the data.

 Throughout our experiments, we use the Mean Square Error (MSE) loss, i.e., $\mathcal{L}_\textit{train}(y,\hat{y}) = (y-\hat{y})^2$, but it could seamlessly be substituted by any other metric of interest though \texttt{train\_loss}.
 For instance, one could use the Mean Absolute Error (MAE), which is more robust against outliers.